toarms/trading-journal/README.md

-# trading-journal
+# Trading Journal

-a way to find weakness and strength is to record everything you do for reviewing
+A way to find weakness and strength is to record everything you do for reviewing

-Go to Wiki to see detail